-Who Would You Pick to Play the Remarkable Bessie Stringfield in a Film?
+Who Would You Pick To Play The Remarkable Bessie Stringfield In A Film?

 told her that “nigger women are not allowed to ride motorcycles.”
 But whoever told her that didn’t know Bessie, as she went on to form the Iron Horse Motorcycle Club, eventually owning

-around 27 Harley Davidson motorcycles, and kept on riding until her death
+some 27 Harley Davidson motorcycles and kept on riding until her death

 in 1993.